apache/dolphinscheduler/docs/docs/en/development/development-environment-setup.md

 When the command is finished you could find them by command `docker imaegs`.

-* If you want to modify DolphinScheduler source code, build and push Docker images to your registry <HUB_URL>，you can be run when finished the modification
+* If you want to modify DolphinScheduler source code, build and push Docker images to your registry <HUB_URL>，you can run when finished the modification
 ```shell
 cd dolphinscheduler
 ./mvnw -B clean deploy \